Champion Logo

 Champion Logo History

 First, a factory called the Knickerbocker Knitting Company received income from a contract with the Michigan Wolverines team (they sewed her uniform).
-Then, in the 1930s, the brand was renamed Champion Knitting Mills Inc. and included sweatshirts in the assortment.
+Then, in the 1930s, the brand was renamed Champion Knitting Mills Inc. and began including sweatshirts in its assortment.
 Over time, her clothing became part of the military Academy students’ outfit and was intended for physical education.

 Champion Symbol

-Today, the emblem of this brand can be seen on the sportswear of various foreign teams—from the Premier League to the English Wigan Athletic Football Club.
-Champion has also signed contracts with the Wales national football team, basketball players from Greece, and a professional basketball club from Italy.
+Today, the brand’s emblem can be seen on the sportswear of various foreign teams from the Premier League to the English Wigan Athletic Football Club.
+Champion has also signed contracts with the Wales national football team, Greek basketball players, and a professional basketball club in Italy.
 The textile company’s corporate logo is well-known in the country and abroad.
-In total, there are two signs of visual identity in its history.
+In total, there are two visual identity signs in its history.

 The Champion brand has only two emblems, and they are radically different.
 The early version contains a lot of lettering and complex graphics (a full-fledged drawing), while the latter only presents the company’s name.
 This means that the modification of the visual identity sign moved from a multi-structured form to a laconic one.